 So take a fresh look at your situation.
 Even that is easier said than done.
 For a start, if you own a business, you have a lot of pressures on your time.
 We often use the phrase "working on the business rather than in the business".
 Most of us don't have (or rather don't prioritise) time to work on the business.

 When we're engrossed in the business it can be hard to see things with fresh eyes.
 His wife and I had tried to convince a business owner about part of the business without success.
 It was only when we tackled a different issue (vision) that he suddenly saw how that part of the business (his personal favourite) was adversely affecting things.

 When you take a fresh look, where do you start?
 We suggest looking at yourself.
-No business is truly going to succeed if it's not helping us achieve our personal goals rather than fighting against them.
+No business is truly going to succeed if it's not helping us achieve our personal goals.
 We have a free tool to provide a quick (we're not psychologists) summary of this for you.

 Having aligned business and personal goals, you can then do what is called a SWOT (strengths, weaknesses, opportunities and threats) analysis.
 It might seem strange not jumping in and "fixing" things from the start - but you don't build a building without preparation and planning.
 And when you do start, initial site preparation comes before you lay the foundations.
 Then you build the rest - often in fairly quick time.

-The second tool is basically the same as the first - only more.
-It is a more in depth analysis of more issues.
+The second tool is basically the same as the first - only much more detailed.
+It is an in-depth analysis of more issues.
 We love this tool - but don't recommend it until you've done the first.
 Maybe you will achieve so much from the free tool you don't need more - although when your business stops growing it starts going backwards.
-But if you do the first step properly, the lessons you learn there an carry through to growing small businesses is many ways.
+But if you do the first step properly, the lessons you learn there can carry through to growing small businesses in many ways.